-Introduction: Multi Room IOS Audio (AirPlay) to Chromecast Audio
+Introduction: Stream IOS Audio to Chromecast - Cheap Sonos

 A while ago, I got bored with having 1 Audio Receiver and decided I wanted something a bit more.
 I decided a Multiroom audio setup was naturally the next step.
 I began looking into existing projects and found that most you had to pay for, and adding new features to it looked to be more of a headache than I really wanted.

 So naturally, I decided to build my own Multi Room Audio setup that takes advantage of multiple projects and simply combines them into one.

 The project is located at https://github.com/bareinhard/iOS-Audio-to-Chromecast